dirtsimple/php-server/README.md

 For example, if you are deploying a Laravel application, you need to set `PUBLIC_DIR` to `public`, and `PHP_CONTROLLER` to `true`.
 Then, any URLs that don't resolve to static files in `public` will be routed through `/index.php` instead of producing nginx 404 errors.

 By default, `PATH_INFO` is disabled, meaning that you cannot add trailing paths after .php files.
 If you need this (e.g. for Moodle), you can set `USE_PATH_INFO` to `true`, and then you can access urls like `/some/file.php/other/stuff`.
 As long as `/some/file.php` exists, then it will be run with `$_SERVER['PATH_INFO']` set to `/other/stuff`.
 If you also enable `PHP_CONTROLLER`, then the default `PHP_CONTROLLER` will be `/index.php$uri?$args`, so that the front controller gets `PATH_INFO` set as well.
 (You can override this by explicitly setting `PHP_CONTROLLER` to the exact expression desired.)

+#### File Permissions

+For security, you must specifically make files readable or writable by nginx and php, using the `NGINX_READABLE` and `NGINX_WRITABLE` variables.
+Each is a space-separated lists of files or directories which will be recursively `chgrp`'d to nginx and made group-readable or group-writable, respectively.
+Paths are interpreted relative to `CODE_BASE`, and the default `NGINX_READABLE` is `.`, meaning the entire code base is readable by default.
+If you are using a web framework that writes to the code base, you must add the affected directories and/or files to `NGINX_WRITABLE`.

+Note: file permissions are applied prior to processing template files and running startup scripts, so if you make your entire codebase writable you will not be able to use configuration templates or startup scripts.
+You will need to explicitly list subdirectories of your code that do not include your templates or startup scripts, to preserve separation of privileges within the container.

 #### HTTPS and Let's Encrypt Support